 In Microsoft terms, the gateway looks something like this:

-As such, CTERA is regularly invited to big Windows Storage Server replacement projects where organizations are seeking productivity and cost-savings improvements.
+As such, CTERA is regularly invited to big Windows Server / Storage Server replacement projects where organizations are seeking productivity and cost-savings improvements.

 If your organization is one of those considering new, modern options against the same old Windows Server refresh, bear in mind these key benefits of the CTERA gateway: